Grayl Ultralight Purifier Review

 To press it down, you need to position your hands at the rim of the interior cylinder and press all of your weight onto your hands, slowly pushing the air out which also forces the water through the cartridge at the bottom.
 This leaves clean water in the interior cartridge.
 At the end of each filtration, our hands were left sore with imprints from pressing down on the lid.
 If you didn't have a solid surface to do this on (like in a canoe), it'd be difficult to filter.
 Overall, filtration is difficult and not our favorite.

-The Ultralight retails for $60.
-This includes the filter and the bottle press system.
-Given that the cartridge life isn't super long, but will last a year or more depending on how often you use it, it's not as high value as other options that will last an apparent lifetime without replacement.
-That said, it's much cheaper than the MSR Guardian ($350), a hand pump purifier.
+The retail price includes the filter and the bottle press system.
+Given that the cartridge life isn't super long, it's not as high value as other options that will last an apparent lifetime without replacement.
 Value is decent but not the best overall.
-The Grayl Geopress is about $10 more and has a cartridge life that lasts 100 more liters which might make it worth checking out if you want better value.